bondarukoleh/automation_sandbox/managing_testing_process/foundation.md

 ## The Foundation of a Test Project

-Before start to develop the tests system, the testware, the test environment, and the test process we need to know what we _might_ test, then what we _should_ test, and finally what we _can_ test.
+Before start to develop the test system, the test-ware, the test environment, and the test process we need to know what we _might_ test, then what we _should_ test, and finally what we _can_ test.

 ### From Microscope to Telescope: Test Granularity